Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

 It’s easy to believe that not having an advanced degree in your industry is a roadblock, but when you’re really honest with yourself, perhaps there are more insidious obstacles in your way.
 Maybe you just don’t have passion for your industry.
 This challenge is actually encouraging you to take a different path and explore a career that means more to you.
 You don’t have to choose between passion and profitability – when you follow your calling, you can have both.

 4. Get the tools and coaching you need

-It’s okay to acknowledge that you can’t create a personal growth plan all on your own.
+It’s okay to ask for help.
+Acknowledging that you can’t create a personal growth plan all on your own is not failure.
 Many of the world’s most successful people turn to external tools and strategies when they embark on their path to personal growth.
 Check out the best personal growth books, turn to stories or quotes you find inspiring or find a mentor who empowers you.
 You can also work with a personal growth coach who can help you clarify your plan and develop the best strategy to achieve it.

 If you can’t access a mentor, identify someone you admire and study their choices.
-As Tony has said, “If you want to be successful, find someone who has achieved the results you want and copy what they do and you’ll achieve the same results.”
+Use Tony’s words as a guide: “If you want to be successful, find someone who has achieved the results you want and copy what they do and you’ll achieve the same results.”
 How did they find success?
 How do they approach their daily responsibilities?
 What path did they take to personal growth?
 Whether this is someone who’s famous or someone close to you, by using tools and tapping into the success of others, you’ll more easily develop your own path to success.

-5. Make sure you’re in alignment with your personal growth plan
+5. Make sure you’re in alignment with your personal growth goals

 Once you are aligned, you will find yourself taking action that leads to success.
 You’ll focus on what you really want and know, deep down, that you deserve to have the personal growth and successful life you are striving toward.